genes-and-health/TRE-documentation-v3/docs/using-the-tre/folder-and-bucket-structure.md

 # Folder and bucket structure

-To get started, we will concentrate on the `library-red`, `red`, and `home` folders but before we do so, we need to understand **Google Cloud Storage (GCS) buckets** and how Genes & Health uses these.
+To undertand how Genes & Health data are stored and how to use the data resources, we need to understand **Google Cloud Storage (GCS) buckets**.
+GCS buckets are used for all data storage in the TRE with the exception of user data in the `home` directory.

 !!! note "`home` directory"
     The `home` directory is associated with the Gene & Health virtual machines rather than GCS --so it is (and behaves as) a standard unix directory.
 The information regarding GCS buckets and the associated `library-red`, `red`, `green` directories does not apply.
 Files and directories in `home` are created, manipulated and deleted as in unix/linux.
 The `home` directory is persistent --when you close a virtual machine, the home direcotry will not be deleted and will present the same way next time you spin a new virtual machine.
 Although the `home` directory is persistent, its use is recommended for development purposes only and we advise ensuring critical code and data are regularly copied to the `red` folder.